Djet: Reign

 Ita, cartouche name of Djet in the Abydos king list.

 How long Djet ruled is unknown.
 Only one Seker festival is attested by ivory labels dating to his reign, whose duration is estimated to be anywhere between six and ten years.
-According to Wolfgang Helck he reigned 10 years.
+According to Wolfgang Helck he reigned 10 years, though various reconstructions of the Palermo Stone suggest a reign between 12 and 16 years.

 Details of Djet's reign are lost in the lacunas of the Palermo Stone.
 However, finds of vessel fragments and seal impressions prove that there were intense trading activities with Syria and Canaan at the time.
 Graves at Tarkhan and Saqqara dating to his reign yielded pottery from Canaan.
 Other activities can be inferred from the only two known years tablets of the ruler, one of which is preserved in two copies.
 The reading of the events described on the tablets is highly problematic.
 Helck translated: "Year of the planning of the underground/basement (?) of the dual plant, birth of lotus buds, standing in the crown shrine of the two Ladies."
 The other year tablet mentions a victory, the production (birth) of a statue and perhaps the creation of a fortress.
 Finally, in Marsa Alam in Nubia, the short inscription "Hemka" below "Djet" was discovered.

 Clay seals prove that the official Amka begun his career under King Djer, as manager of the "Hor-sekhenti-dju" estate.
 Under Djet, Amka became royal steward.
 In the early years of the king's successor Amka died after he was appointed to regional responsibilities in the western Nile Delta.
 Other senior officials under Djet were Sekhemkasedj and Setka.

 Manetho mentions that in his reign a great famine seized Egypt.
 He also says that he erected pyramids near Kôchômê.